neams-th-coe/cardinal/doc/content/tutorials/cht2.md

-Finally, we specify a [Transient](https://mooseframework.inl.gov/source/executioners/Transient.html) executioner and [NekTimeStepper](/timesteppers/NekTimeStepper.md) in order for nekRS to choose its time step (subject to any synchronization points specified by the master application).
+Finally, we specify a [Transient](https://mooseframework.inl.gov/source/executioners/Transient.html) executioner and [NekTimeStepper](/timesteppers/NekTimeStepper.md) in order for NekRS to choose its time step (subject to any synchronization points specified by the master application).
 We also specify an Exodus output file format.

 !listing tutorials/sfr_7pin/nek.i
   block=Executioner
   end=Postprocessors

-Additional files necessary to set up the nekRS problem are the same files you'd need to set up a standalone nekRS simulation -
+Additional files necessary to set up the NekRS problem are the same files you'd need to set up a standalone NekRS simulation -

-- `sfr_7pin.re`: Custom format nekRS mesh
+- `sfr_7pin.re2`: Custom format NekRS mesh
 - `sfr_7pin.par`: High-level settings for the solver, boundary condition mappings to sidesets, and the equations to solve
 - `sfr_7pin.udf`: User-defined C++ functions for on-line postprocessing and model setup